Loading tool...

 Julian day to calendar date converter and date to Julian day converter

-Enter a Julian Day Number (JDN) to convert it to Gregorian (Miladi), Shamsi (Afghan Solar Hijri) and Qamari (Islamic/Hijri) dates, or pick any date above and we will show its JDN here.
+Enter a Julian Day Number (JDN) to convert it to Gregorian (Miladi), Shamsi (Shamsi Solar Hijri) and Qamari (Islamic/Hijri) dates, or pick any date above and we will show its JDN here.

 Calendar date → Julian day: Use any of the calendars above (Miladi, Shamsi or Qamari) and the tool will automatically calculate the corresponding Julian Day Number for that date.